Connecticut Child Pornography Laws

 • Knowingly possessing less than 20 visual depictions of child pornography

-Before a defendant can be convicted of possessing child pornography the prosecution must prove the following three elements:
+Before the court can convict a defendant of possessing child pornography, the prosecution must prove the following three elements:

 Penalties

-Third-Degree: Class D felony.
-Punishable by imprisonment for at least one year.
+Third degree: Class D felony.
+Punishable by at least one year imprisonment.

 Affirmative Defenses

-An affirmative defense is a defense that doesn't deny the truth of the allegation against the defendant, but instead gives some other reason why the defendant isn't liable.
-Under Connecticut's child pornography possession laws there are two affirmative defenses available to defendants:
+An affirmative defense is a defense that doesn't deny the allegations against the defendant but gives some other reason the defendant isn't liable.
+Under Connecticut's child pornography possession laws, there are two affirmative defenses available:

-• The defendant possessed fewer than three visual depictions of child pornography
+• The defendant possessed less than three visual depictions of child pornography

-• The defendant promptly and in good faith took reasonable steps to destroy each copy of the child pornography or reported the matter to a law enforcement agency
+• The defendant promptly and in good faith took reasonable steps to destroy each copy of the child pornography or reported the matter to law enforcement

 Importing Child Pornography

 State laws change frequently.
-For case specific information about Connecticut's child pornography laws contact a local criminal defense attorney.
+For case-specific information about Connecticut's child pornography laws, contact a local criminal defense attorney.
+Whether you're in New Haven, Hartford, or Fairfield, you need representation.

 Was this helpful?